Google Video Calls (Hangouts): Troubleshooting Audio and Video

 If you do not hear any sound, proceed with the troubleshooting steps below.

-- In the Video Call window, move your mouse until you see the control icons at the top of the screen.
+- In the Video Call window, move your mouse until you see the control icons at the bottom of the screen.

 - Choose specific options for the camera, microphone, and headset or speakers) - not "Default device."